nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 | As a ... | I want to ... | So that I can ...|
 |----------|---------------|------------------|
-New user|see help instructions|refer to them when I forget how to use the application User| See my nett expenses| I can manage my budget User|Enter my name|I can keep track of whose expenses it is User|Edit my name|I can change my name if there is a typo User|Enter names of other people|I can track who I went where with User|Edit names of other people|I can add extra details if there are many people with the same name User|Enter the category of my expenses|I can see how much I spent in certain areas User|Enter the location of my expenses|I can see where I spent my money User|Edit the location|I can change the location later on if i need to be more specific User|Enter the exchange rate of the currency of country I am visiting|I can repay people back in my local currency correctly User|Enter my budget|I can keep track how much money I have left User|Edit my budget|I can increase or decrease my overall budget for the trip User|Filter the expenses based on categories|I can better categorise my own spending User|Filter the expenses based on who is involved|I can better settle expenses with individual person(s) User|Start a new trip and save the previous one|I can record all my travels
+New user|See help instructions|refer to them when I forget how to use the application User|See my nett expenses| I can manage my budget User|Enter my name|I can keep track of whose expenses it is User|Enter names of other people|I can track who I went where with User|Enter the category of my expenses|I can see how much I spent in certain areas User|Enter the location of my expenses|I can see where I spent my money User|Edit the location|I can change the location later on if i need to be more specific User|Enter the exchange rate of the currency of country I am visiting|I can repay people back in my local currency correctly User|Filter the expenses based on categories|I can better categorise my own spending User|Filter the expenses based on who is involved|I can better settle expenses with individual person(s) User|Start a new trip and save the previous one|I can record all my travels